One of the best qualities about climbing is its thrill – the danger that comes with ascending a rock face.

 The Black Diamond Vector is a light helmet designed for long routes, alpine climbs and weight-sensitive missions.
 It is made to feel like the helmet is barely there, making it the most comfortable climbing helmet.

 The helmet is made of geometric, co-moulded, lightweight EPS foam with a thin polycarbonate shell.
-This provides full-coverage protection while keeping light and comfortable; you can even bang this helmet multiple times before you will see any dents.
+This provides full-coverage protection while keeping light and comfortable; you can even bang it multiple times before you will see any dents.

-A webbing harness and plastic adjustment band allow a wide range of adjustment, creating a snug fit with no/minimal slippage.
+A webbing harness and plastic adjustment band allow a wide range of adjustment, creating a snug fit with minimal slippage.

-With more than enough ventilation ports, many wearers claim that it is so cooling and lightweight that they forget they’re even wearing it!
+With more than enough ventilation ports, it is so cooling and lightweight that you could forget about it.

 This is great for the hotter days.